We reveal the biggest and best 3D movies coming to screens this year, from animation to sci-fi and beyond.

 05. Dorothy's Return

 Soumitra Gokhale is working as the lead animator and has worked on a number of Madagascar and Shrek spin-offs, so this movie should be a breeze for her.
-Hopefully, this is a movie that's not just for the kids!
+Hopefully, this is one of those 3D movies that's not just for the kids!

 For more information, head to the Dorothy's Return website.